 So how do you keep winning?
 Small steps.
 Don’t all of a sudden declare that you are a vegetarian if you know you hate vegetables.
 You’ll be running for the nearest fast food joint in three hours sinking your teeth into the biggest, juiciest burger loaded with mayo in no time.
 So here you go.
 Get your peelers and cutting boards ready.
 I promise if you just try, there is some way you can find at least a few veggies you like.

-- Start with the water packed veggies like cucumbers.
+Water packed veggies like cucumbers are an easy start.
 Now cucumbers aren’t the most nutritious veggie.
 But, they pack a punch with water.
 Eat cukes for a snack = get full quicker.
 Find a low cal dressing you love and dip them.
 They’re crunchy, which if you pretend super hard, you can get that feeling of eating a cracker or a chip.
 Crunch is good.
 And they’re cheap!
 Really cheap.
-You can buy a weeks worth of cucumber snacks for less than 2 days of cracker snacks.
+You can buy a week’s worth of cucumber snacks for less than 2 days of cracker snacks.
 A win for your bod, win for your wallet.
+More water-packed veggies:

 Hit up a local farmer’s market (fresh veggies are crazy good) and just pick a few new things you’ve never tried.
 Ask the growers for ideas on cooking.
 Pinterest is full of amazing veggie recipes also.
 You aren’t limited to one kind.
-Just commit to small changes and soon you’ll be adding vegetables to your diet, even if you hate them now!
+Just commit to small changes and soon you’ll find more easy ways to eat more vegetables in your diet, even if you hate them now!

 For more healthy eating tips:

-And here’s a few of my favorite veggie recipes just to get started – give one a try!
+And here are a few of my favorite veggie recipes just to get started – give one a try!

 Pin for later!